chocoteam/choco-solver/XCSP3.md

 This is related to [XCSP3 format](http://xcsp.org).

-### Maven-based installation

-To build the sources, do not forget the `validate` phase to install XCSP3 dependency jar.
-For example, one can run:

-`mvn validate clean install -DskipTests`

 ### Parsing and solving a XCSP3 file

 Then, there are two ways to parse and solve a XCSP3 file with Choco: